archguard/archguard-frontend/README.md

 License
 ---

-[ServiceMap graph](archguard/src/pages/servicesMap/graph) copy from ElasticSearch with SSPL license.

-@ 2020 ~ Thoughtworks.
-This code is distributed under the MPL license.
+@ 2019~2022 Thoughtworks.
+This code is distributed under the MIT license.
 See `LICENSE` in this directory.